-Today, as a leadership coach working between Eastern and Western cultures, my unique experience and and background has enabled me to support emerging global leaders with a different perspective on their development challenges.
+Today, as a leadership coach working between Eastern and Western cultures, my unique experience and background have enabled me to support emerging global leaders with different perspectives on their development challenges.

 In the latest of my 100 top tips, here is my guide to bringing a strengths-focused approach to global leadership.